minnaf/2020_Polling_Classification/README.md

 In order to better understand my data I first performed a histogram to see how the target data (winner) was distributed.
 I also created a choropleth using plotly, to visualize results by county for all 5 elections.
 Lastly, I used PCA to visualize which features had the highest impact on my target.

 4. Modeling:

 To model my data, I used KNN, gradient boost, and XGBoost.
+I started with KNN because it was the more basic, then used gradient boost because it is in ensemble method and therefore increased accuracy.
+My final model was XGBoost because it is an optimized modeling method, similar to gradient boost.

+5. Prediction for 2020:
+Using the most accurate model, I predicted the results for 2020 and graphed them on a choropleth.

+**Future Thoughts / Ways to Improve:**

+To expand on my project, I would like to include features such as if the party nominee is an incumbant (and their approval ratings), average income, education level, and results from midterm and local elections to get more informed results.